Exercise for hysterectomy and post hysterectomy exercise are crucial for a fast and healthy recovery.

 • Reduces blood pressure and the risk of heart attack.

 • Improves your mental outlook by helping you become more positive and have more energy after a hysterectomy with exercise post hysterectomy.

 The ideal recommended schedule of physical activity should be 30 minutes of exercise at least five days a week.

 For pain control, exercise is your best option because it will reduce muscle tension all over the body, increases blood circulation and increases the amount of oxygen into the area which will help reduce pain.

-Make sure you select the exercise after hysterectomy that you enjoy the most and one that fits your lifestyle.
+Make sure you select the exercise after having a hysterectomy that you enjoy the most and one that fits your lifestyle.

 Some women prefer to exercise alone and at home, others prefer to exercise with a friend and others like to join a sports club or a team.

 Instead of viewing exercise as a chore, have fun with it and keep it enjoyable!
 After all, it’s something that’s FOR YOU!
 Find the type of exercise you enjoy the most, and then make it a daily habit.

 After your surgery, you may have to wait a couple of weeks before you start exercising.
 Gradually, you can begin to increase your physical activity without hurting yourself.
 Be very careful with heavy lifting or weight training after your surgery – of course, check with your doctor before getting started.